thePatonSystem/thePatonSystem.github.io/README.md

 feedback_patonsystem@protonmail.com

-Please reference specific structural documents when writing.
+Please reference the relevant structural document or Tier when writing.

 ---